 - Your child's eyes cross or one eye points the wrong way.

-- Your child has difficulty following an object with his eyes.
+- Your child has difficulty following an object with his or her eyes.

 - Your child blinks or rubs his or her eyes a lot.

 - Your child's pupil is white.

 - Your child holds things close when looking at them.

 - Your child shuts or covers up one eye when trying to see something.

-- Your child squints or frowns while he looks at objects.
+- Your child squints or frowns while looking at objects.

 - You have questions or concerns about your child's condition or care.

 What you can do to help your child's vision develop from birth to 2 years:

 - Birth to 4 months: From birth to 3 months, your baby can focus on objects that are 8 to 10 inches from his or her face.
 Your baby's eyes may wander or cross until he is 2 months old.
-At 2 to 4 months, he can follow a moving object with his eyes.
+At 2 to 4 months, he or she can follow a moving object with his eyes.
 Your baby can focus on faces or other objects that are near them.
 At 4 months, your baby can see different colors.
 The following can help your child's early vision develop:

 - Put a night light or dim lamp in your baby's room.

-- Change the position that you lay your baby in his crib.
+- Change the position that you lay your baby in his or her crib.

 - Keep toys and other objects 8 to 10 inches from your baby's face.

 - Alternate right and left when you hold and feed your baby.

-- 5 to 8 months: Your baby will start to control his eye movements.
-His eyes should not cross or wander.
+- 5 to 8 months: Your baby will start to control his or her eye movements.
+Your baby's eyes should not cross or wander.
 He or she will be able to see in 3 dimensions and will reach for objects that they follow with their eyes.
 Your baby may begin to crawl during this time.
 The following will help develop hand-eye coordination: